VisualComputingLab/Twitter_Crawler/README.md

 The project can be directly opened in Netbeans, built and deployed on a Tomcat server.

+## Usage

-Then, the service can be started as follows:
+The deployed service can be started as follows:

 POST http://TOMCAT_SERVER:8080/Twitter_Crawler/resources/crawl